What does this program do?

 There are no other additional requirements at the national level.
 If there are additional state-specific requirements they will be listed above.

-For questions about the Community Connect Grant Program, please email Community Connect or call the Loan Origination and Approval Division at (202) 720-0800.
-You may also contact one of our General Field Representatives (GFR).
-To find a GFR, visit our GFR contact map at https://rd.usda.gov/contact-us/telecom-gfr.
+For questions about the Community Connect Grant Program, you may contact one of our General Field Representatives (GFR).
+To find a GFR, visit our GFR contact map.
+You may also submit your questions and suggestions to help us identify how we can meet your broadband service needs.